“So,” Kitty said, “what do we do?”

 Pride and Prejudice and Zombies: Dawn of the Dreadfuls by Steve Hockensmith

-Disclosure: I received a copy of Pride and Prejudice and Zombies: Dreadfully Ever After from Quirk Books via the LibraryThing Early Reviewers program.
-I am an IndieBound affiliate and an Amazon associate.
+Disclosure: I received Pride and Prejudice and Zombies: Dreadfully Ever After from Quirk Books for review.

 © 2011 Anna Horner of Diary of an Eccentric.
 All Rights Reserved.
 Please do not reproduce or republish content without permission.